hotwired-laravel/turbo-laravel/README.md

 />
 ```

-This assumes you have your Laravel Echo properly configured.
+This assumes you have Laravel Echo properly configured.
 By default, it expects a private channel, so the tag must be used in a page for already authenticated users.
 You can control the type of the channel in the tag with a `type` attribute.

 ```blade
 <turbo-echo-stream-source